 - Gives you tremendous freedom of floor covering choices including the use of luxurious wool rugs which are simply not viable options with other radiant panels with low conductivity

-- Protects fine hardwood floors by warming them so evenly as to not cause internal stresses or aging
+- Protects fine hardwood floors by warming them evenly and not causing internal stresses or aging

 - Greater freedom to use ultra high-efficiency heat sources, such as condensing boilers and water heaters, solar thermal, photovoltaic, heat pumps, fuel cell cogeneration, etc…

-- By lowering water temperatures, significantly extend the life expectancy and reliability of all components in your system
+- Significantly extends the life expectancy and reliability of all components in your system through lower water temperatures

-- Provides greater reserves of performance when outside temperatures fall to very low levels (Warmboard comfortably heats structures from Fairbanks, Alaska to a research station in Antarctica)
+- Provides greater reserves of performance when outside temperatures fall to very low levels (Warmboard comfortably heats structures from Fairbanks, Alaska to Antarctica)

 - Enables the price of a radiant system to be recuperated more quickly through significantly lower operating costs